MetPX/sarracenia/doc/sr_audit.8.rst

-The **admin** option must be defined it normally be set in the file **default.conf** and the credential details would be found in the file **credentials.conf**
+The **admin** option must be defined it normally be set in the file **default.conf** and the credential details would be found in the file **credentials.conf** Normally when users are created, the passwords for communications with the broker are set based on the values found in the credentials file.

+When the *reset* option is given, user passwords and permissions will be reset to their expected values.
+Normally, an existing user's permissions are left untouched by an audit run.

 SEE ALSO